Skip to Main Content

 Teppanyaki in Azabu-Juban: Where the Counter Does the Talking

 Azabu-Juban sits at an interesting crossroads in Tokyo's dining geography.
 Close enough to Roppongi to draw an international crowd, yet residential enough to sustain the kind of long-standing neighbourhood restaurants that depend on repeat visitors rather than tourist footfall.
 The area rewards the guest who looks past the main shopping street and climbs a floor or two.
-Teppanyaki as a format fits this context well: it demands proximity between kitchen and diner, and works leading when the room is small enough that every movement at the iron plate is visible from every seat.
+Teppanyaki as a format fits this context well: it demands proximity between kitchen and diner, and works well when the room is small enough that every movement at the iron plate is visible from every seat.
 Ishigaki Yoshida, on the third floor of a building at 2 Chome-8-10, operates exactly within that logic.

 The teppanyaki category in Tokyo spans a wide spectrum.
 At one end sit the large hotel-based operations with theatrical production values and extensive à la carte menus; at the other, compact counter restaurants where the format is stripped back and the ingredient quality carries the weight.
 Venues like Ukai-tei Ginza and Ukai-tei Omotesando represent the polished, high-capacity end of the category.
 Ishigaki Yoshida positions itself differently: smaller in scale, quieter in register, and focused on the counter dynamic that places chef, service team, and guest in close collaboration throughout the meal.